hornang/nautograf/README.md

 ![Screenshot of chart](https://store-images.s-microsoft.com/image/apps.39713.13722934716828675.f9abff29-8e4b-4550-8d49-482c93232558.849720b8-bbce-4b30-82d9-4b9f5afa86e4)

-Nautograf only supports _oesu_ charts from [o-charts.org](https://www.o-charts.org).
+Nautograf currently only supports _oesu_ charts from [o-charts.org](https://www.o-charts.org).
 Nautograf uses OpenCPN's decryption engine _oexserverd_ to decrypt the charts on the fly.
 You can read more about that in the [oesenc-export](https://github.com/hornang/oesenc-export) repository.

 ## Design